entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 Denison RH.
 1975.
 Evolution and classification of placoderm fishes.
 Breviora 432: 1–24.

 Denison RH.
 1978.
 Handbook of paleoichthyology.
-2. Placodermi.
+2. Placodermi.
 Stuttgart: Gustav Fischer Verlag.
 Denison RH.
 1984.
-Further consideration of the phylogeny and classification of the Order Arthrodira (Pisces: Placodermi).
+Further consideration of the phylogeny and classification of the Order Arthrodira (Pisces: Placodermi).
 Journal of Vertebrate Paleontology 4: 396–412.

 Dennis KD, Miles RS.
 1979a.
 A second eubrachythoracid arthrodire from Gogo, Western Australia.
 Zoological